 One of the fundamental theories of entrepreneurship is that it brings innovation, which can be a new addition to the market or a novel change to an existing product or service.
-The famed management guru Peter Drucker put it simply: "Entrepreneurs innovate."15 Of course, we should note that not all entrepreneurial ventures involve innovation.
+The famed management guru Peter Drucker put it simply: "Entrepreneurs innovate."
+Of course, we should note that not all entrepreneurial ventures involve innovation.
 Even for those that do, however, the term innovation can be ambiguous.
-Further complicating the issue, a plethora of different extensions (or "types") has arisen surrounding the concept of innovations-such as radical, incremental, and disruptive-that have been used to describe and emphasize different innovations in different situations.16 Innovation can also refer to products or processes because there are differences between product innovation and process innovation.
-In other words, not all innovations are created equal.17
+Further complicating the issue, a plethora of different extensions (or "types") has arisen surrounding the concept of innovations-such as radical, incremental, and disruptive-that have been used to describe and emphasize different innovations in different situations.
+In other words, not all innovations are created equal.
+17

-As it pertains to entrepreneurship, the creative destruction of old markets with inferior technology and the creation of new markets, as defined by Schumpeter back in the 1930s, occurs through disruptive innovation.1819.
+As it pertains to entrepreneurship, the creative destruction of old markets with inferior technology and the creation of new markets, as defined by Schumpeter back in the 1930s, occurs through disruptive innovation.
+1819.

-The adjective disruptive also became a bit of a catchphrase in the 1990s during the first Internet era, largely due to the popularity of Clayton Christensen's Figure 5.4 theory of incumbent failure in the face of what he first termed "disruptive technology" and later renamed "disruptive innovation."19
+The adjective disruptive also became a bit of a catchphrase in the 1990s during the first Internet era, largely due to the popularity of Clayton Christensen's Figure 5.4 theory of incumbent failure in the face of what he first termed "disruptive technology" and later renamed "disruptive innovation."
+19